hackupc/old-rules-page/Rules.md

 The competition is just a part of the hackathon.
 To make the most out of the event, try something new, teach other people, and make new friends!

-Happy Hacking from the MLH team!
+Happy Hacking from the HackUPC and MLH team!